Asymptotics of local face distributions and the face distribution of the complete graph

 \subsection{Background}

 We are interested in $2-$cell embeddings of graphs on orientable surfaces, up to orientation preserving homeomorphism.
 These embeddings are well-known to be in bijection with local rotations, which are cyclic orderings of the half-edges at each vertex in a graph.
 The genus of an embedding is defined as the genus of the surface it is embedded on.
 A classical problem is to determine the minimum and maximum genus over all embeddings of a graph.
 For general graphs, this problem is very difficult: Thomassen\cite{thomassen1989graph} showed that determining the minimum genus of a graph is NP-complete.
 There are some fixed classes of graphs for which the minimum and maximum genus is known, but there will be many embeddings with a genus between these two values.
 Therefore, given a graph $G$, and a positive integer $g$, one could ask for the number of embeddings of $G$ of genus $g$.
 This question has only been answered for families of graphs with especially nice structure, see \cite{gross2018calculating} and the references therein.
-We will work with number of faces instead of genus, as it better illustrates our results.
+We will work with the number of faces instead of genus, as it better illustrates our results.
 These two parameters determine each other through Euler's formula: A graph with $n$ vertices, $m$ edges, and $f$ faces, that is embedded on a surface of genus $g$, satisfies $n-m+f = 2 -2g$.